Mid Cornwall · PL26

 Most regs packages take three to six weeks once planning is approved, depending on structural complexity and engineer turnaround.

-St Stephen-in-Brannel Building Regs — common questions.
+St Stephen-in-Brannel Building Regs — local questions answered.

 - Do I really need building regs drawings if I have planning?